Damon Allen: Early life

 Allen started playing football by the age of six for Valencia Park's Pop Warner in San Diego.
 Allen played safety on defense.
 In the Junior Peewee league, in his first year as a quarterback, Allen's team won the championships.
 This was followed by two undefeated seasons, and winning the Junior Peewee league title for three consecutive seasons.

-High school

 In high school, Allen was a fine two sport athlete.
 In football he was the starting quarterback at Lincoln High School.
 He had a 22–2 record as starting quarterback at Lincoln High.
 Allen was a first team all-CIF player and Tribune Athlete of the Year.
 He led his team to consecutive 2A Division CIF Football Championships.
 In baseball, Allen was a pitcher with a record of 14–2, and his Lincoln High baseball team was rated #1 in San Diego County with a record of 24–4.
 He was a First team All-CIF Utility Man which also made him Tribune Athlete of the Year in his senior year.

 College career

-Damon went on to play college football for California State University, Fullerton.
-There, Allen led the Titans to two Pacific Coast Athletic Association (PCAA) championships.
-He also broke a 26-year-old NCAA record throwing only three passes that were intercepted, in over 300 attempts and broke seven school records.
-He was a first team PCAA quarterback, and was named the UPI All West Coast team quarterback along with UNLV's Randall Cunningham.

-Allen was sixteenth in overall voting for the 1984 Heisman Trophy.
-He also played in the Senior Bowl college All-Star game (completing 6 for 8 passes for 50 yards, 1 touchdown, and rushing for 20 yards on 3 carries).

-Allen was not only an outstanding football player, he was also a superior baseball player.
-He helped his Titans' baseball team win the 1984 College World Series, leading his team to a regular season record of 66–20 as a pitcher.
-He was drafted by the Detroit Tigers in the 1984 Major League Baseball Draft in the seventh round, the same year the Tigers won the 1984 World Series.
-Allen never signed a professional, major league baseball contract with the Tigers, but did sign one with the Pittsburgh Pirates in 1993.
-Allen reported to the Pirates' spring training camp in 1994, but ultimately left their camp and decided to play in the Canadian Football League.